CCC-anon/CCC-Scripts/README.md

 ### **remove_hair_and_eye_colors.py**
 Parses a folder containing multiple .txt files with comma separated tags inside.
 Removes most instances of `<color> hair` or `<color> eyes`.
 If any colors slipped my set-up, feel free to change the list and include those colors in the hair or eye section.
 ### **combine_to_wildcard.py**
 Parses the .txt files inside of a folder and combines them into a single file called `wildcards.txt`.
-The file will be made up of the contents of all of the other files merged int oa single file, with each caption on a single line, ready to be used as a wildcard for prompting.
+The file will be made up of the contents of all of the other files merged into a single file, with each caption on a single line, ready to be used as a wildcard for prompting.